 Insurance companies make it hard on purpose.
-Disputing a denied claim, demanding a policy review, or sending a bad faith letter almost always requires certified mail. mailbox.bot lets an agent or system send that mail with one API call — proof of mailing included.
+Disputing a denied claim, demanding a policy review, or sending a bad faith letter often benefits from certified mail and a durable proof trail. mailbox.bot lets an agent or system send that mail with one API call.

 A claim denial, an underpayment, a failure to respond within statutory deadlines, a policy review request, or a determination of bad faith handling.